-Summer: In the summer months, you’ll want to dress in lightweight, formal clothing to stay comfortable in the heat.
-A suit or dress with a jacket would be appropriate for both men and women.
+Summer: In the summer months, you’ll want to dress in lightweight clothing to stay comfortable in the heat.
+Bring an umbrella to stay out of the rain and the sun.
 Again, make sure to wear comfortable shoes that you can walk in.

-Fall: As the weather starts to cool down in the fall, you’ll want to wear warmer, formal clothing.
-A suit or dress with a jacket would be appropriate for both men and women.
+Fall: As the weather starts to cool down in the fall, you’ll want to wear warmer clothing in layers.
 Make sure to wear comfortable shoes that you can walk in, as you may need to walk on grass.

-Winter: For a funeral at Arlington National Cemetery in the winter, you’ll want to dress in warm, formal clothing.
-A suit or dress with a jacket and a scarf would be appropriate for both men and women.
+Winter: For a funeral at Arlington National Cemetery in the winter, you’ll want to dress in warm clothing.
 Make sure to wear comfortable shoes that you can walk in, as well as gloves and a hat to keep warm.

 It’s important to remember that a funeral is a time of mourning and respect, so you’ll want to dress in a way that reflects that.
 Avoid wearing bright colors or anything too casual.
 By following these tips, you’ll be appropriately dressed for a funeral at Arlington National Cemetery, no matter the season.

 Ronald Reagan Washington National Airport (IATA: DCA), is in Arlington County and is about 4 miles from Arlington’s main gate.
 It is served by several major airlines.
 This airport is directly linked to the Metrorail system’s Blue and Yellow Lines.